-- 15. On 21 January 2015 Rush submitted its December 2014 PR to RCU, and reported a reserves of 8.14%. - 16.
-On 27 March 2015 the Registrar notified Rush that she was minded to issue a regulatory direction letter (the "March 2015 Minded to Letter"), in which she proposed to direct Rush to repay member savings in excess of €100,000 and prohibit the acceptance of funds from individual members where it would bring the member's savings above €100,000 due to the following concerns: - (a) That Rush had not drawn down any of the SPS Guarantee to date; - (b) In the December 2014 PR Rush reported a reserve position of 8.14% of total assets and as a result, did not comply with the requirement set out in the Rules to continually maintain reserves of 10% of assets; and - (c) Rush had failed to pay adequate attention to the regular assessment of bad debt provisions and further reported in its December 2014 PR gross loans in arrears of greater than 9 weeks at the level of 25.2% of gross loan value.
+- 31. On 21 January 2015 Rush submitted its December 2014 PR to RCU, and reported reserves of 8.14%. - 32.
+On 27 March 2015 the Registrar notified Rush that she was minded to issue a regulatory direction (the "March 2015 Minded to Letter"), which proposed to direct Rush to repay member savings in excess of €100,000 and prohibit the acceptance of funds from individual members where it would bring the member's savings above €100,000 due to the following concerns: - (a) That Rush had not drawn down any of the SPS Guarantee to date; - (b) In the December 2014 PR Rush reported a reserve position of 8.14% of total assets and as a result, did not comply with the requirement set out in the Credit Union Act 1997 (Section 85) Rules 2009 ("the Rules") to continually maintain reserves of 10% of assets; and - (c) Rush had failed to pay adequate attention to the regular assessment of bad debt provisions and further reported in its December 2014 PR gross loans in arrears of greater than 9 weeks at the level of 25.2% of gross loan value. - 33.
+On 18 April 2015, the SPS Guarantee expired with Rush failing to draw down any of the funding and as a result, Rush's reserves remained below the minimum reserve requirement. - 34.
+On 20 April 2015, RCU received a letter from Rush, dated 16 April 2015, in response to the March 2015 Minded to Letter which noted that "The board has decided to draw down the €754,133 subject to the agreement of the Irish League of Credit Unions....
+With the SPS funding as agreed by yourselves this would bring our reserves up to the required level of over 10%".
+In relation to savings in excess of €100,000 "the board have sent out letters to comply with the DGS as it applies to all financial institutions".
+It should be noted that Rush subsequently failed to draw down or receive any of the SPS Guarantee.